th23x/th23-google-birthday-calendar/README.md

 # 🎉 th23 Google Birthday Calendar

-Birthday Calendar for syncing Google Contacts and Calendar using Apps Script
+Automatic syncing of Google Contacts birthdays as event series with reminders to Google Calendar

 ## 🚀 Introduction